 Am I a good candidate for a breast lift?

-The best way to find out if you are a good candidate for a breast lift in Princeton is to schedule a consultation with Dr. Hamawy at Princeton Plastic Surgeons.
+The best way to find out if you are a good candidate for a breast lift in New Jersey is to schedule a consultation with Dr. Hamawy at Princeton Plastic Surgeons.
 You may be a good candidate for this procedure if your:

 - Nipples seem to point downward: When the breast skin loses elasticity and begins to sag, the weight of the breast will pull the nipple downward.